GaloisInc/BESSPIN-Tool-Suite/docs/evaluateSecurityTestsMode.md

 All the needed configuration is done using the main `fett` configuration.
 When the tool is configured to run in the `evaluateSecurityTests` mode, the `evaluateSecurityTests` section in the configuration file is loaded.
 The parameters in this section are:
     - `vulClasses`: A list of the vunerability classes to be executed, contained by square brackets and comma separated.
-Choose among the NIST list: *bufferErrors, PPAC, resourceManagement, codeInjection, informationLeakage, cryptoErrors, numericErrors*.
+Choose among the NIST list: *bufferErrors, PPAC, resourceManagement, informationLeakage, numericErrors*.
 The names follow [attachment 3 of the
     SSITH BAA](https://www.ntsc.org/assets/uploads/HR001117S0023.pdf).
 When a `$vulClass` is included, its configuration section is loaded as well.
+Please note that the classes *codeInjection* and *cryptoErrors* are yet to be implemented.
     - `useCustomScoring`: Configure the scoring methods as instructed in the parameters in the `[customizedScoring]` section.
 More details are in the scoring section in this document.